IAKOBVS/jstring/README.md

 ## Features:

-- literal string and regex replacement with backreferences: literal replaceall is O\(n\) and does zero memory allocation if the capacity of the string is larger than the length of the string plus the modified string.
+- string and regex substitution with backreferences: replacing all occurrences is O\(n\).
 - compatible with other string libraries: string functions take a pointer to string, size, and capacity.
 - string list: easily create a list of dynamic strings.